GitJer/Some_RPI-Pico_stuff/state_machine_emulator/README.md

 * allow uncompiled code as pio programme, instead of the pioasm compiled code
   * I've chosen not to do this, see 'Workflow' above, instead I've made a 'Reload' button
 * highlight the changed values when stepping through the emulation results
-* if a GPIO is set/read by the code, there is no check if it really is an output/input
+* if a GPIO is set/read by the code, there is no check if it really is an output/input; GPIO PINDIRS needs to be improved
+* the priority of pin mapping (datasheet 3.2.5 Pin Mapping) is not taken into account
+* there are accessible 30 GPIOs, but here there are 32

 ## Examples